I have an embarrassing habit I need to confess. I often buy things I don’t use. It’s terribly wasteful, I know, but

 Seasoned practitioners can fall into a similar trap.
 Getting stuck in a yoga rut and feeling like we’re not making progress seems like a good reason to quit.
 But life works in cycles of expansion and contraction.
 Nature, economics, relationships.
-Trees don’t fruit all year around.
+Trees don’t fruit all year round.
 A bull market is followed by a bear market.
 The honeymoon phase doesn’t last.
 An exhale follows and inhale.

 It’s natural to experience phases of contraction in yoga.
 Periods where we may even feel like we’re going backward.
 Just as deciduous trees lose their leaves in winter, our yoga practice necessarily requires us to integrate all the previous growth before we’re ready to grow again.
 And this is the time where resistance and instant gratification can derail us.

 So have you fallen for the first marshmallow?
 Do you need something to kick-start your efforts?